 Funded by the European Union

-Women will be supported to create and own Women’s Led Sustainable Energy Enterprises (WLSEE) in some of the poorest and remote off-grid communities.
+Women will be supported to create and own Women’s Led Sustainable Energy Enterprises.
+They will receive training in sustainable energy products and technologies, and business skills.

 Solar powered irrigation systems will enable women to cultivate larger areas, increasing production and reducing time spend on gathering water.